-- 1.01 SECTION INCLUDES - A. Reinforcing steel bars, wire fabric, and accessories for cast-in-place concrete. - 1.02 SUBMITTALS - A. Submit under provisions of the General Requirements. - B. Shop Drawings: Indicate bar sizes, spacings, locations, and quantities of reinforcing steel and wire fabric, bending and cutting schedules, and supporting and spacing devices. - 1.03 QUALITY ASSURANCE - A. Perform Work in accordance with CRSI Manual of Standard Practice and ACI 301. - 1.04 QUALIFICATIONS - A. Design reinforcement under direct supervision of a Professional Structural Engineer experienced in design of this work and licensed in the State of Kansas. - 1.05 COORDINATION - A. Coordinate with placement of formwork, formed openings and other Work.
+- 1.01 SECTION INCLUDES - A. Reinforcing steel bars, wire fabric, and accessories for cast-in-place concrete. - 1.02 SUBMITTALS - A. Submit under provisions of the General Requirements. - B. Shop Drawings: Indicate bar sizes, spacings, locations, and quantities of reinforcing steel and wire fabric, bending and cutting schedules, and supporting and spacing devices. - 1.03 QUALITY ASSURANCE - A. Perform Work in accordance with CRSI Manual of Standard Practice and ACI 301. - 1.04 QUALIFICATIONS - A. Design reinforcement under direct supervision of a Professional Structural Engineer experienced in design of this work and licensed in the State of Kansas.

+A. Coordinate with placement of formwork, formed openings and other Work.

+2.01 REINFORCEMENT

-- 2.01 REINFORCEMENT - A. Reinforcing Steel: ASTM A615, 40, 60, or 75 ksi yield grade as indicated on the drawings; deformed billet steel bars, unfinished. - B. Reinforcing Steel Plain Bar and Rod Mats: ASTM A704, ASTM A615, Grade 40 or 60 as indicated on the drawings; steel bars or rods, unfinished. - C. Stirrup Steel: ANSI/ASTM A82, unfinished. - D. Welded Steel Wire Fabric: ASTM A815; in flat sheets or coiled rolls; unfinished. - 2.02 ACCESSORY MATERIALS - A. Tie Wire: Minimum 16 gage annealed type. - B. Chairs, Bolsters, Bar Supports, Spacers: Sized and shaped for strength and support of reinforcement during concrete placement conditions including load bearing pad on bottom to prevent vapor barrier puncture. - C. Special Chairs, Bolsters, Bar Supports, Spacers Adjacent to Weather Exposed Concrete Surfaces: Plastic coated steel type; size and shape as required. - 2.03 FABRICATION - A. Fabricate concrete reinforcing in accordance with CRSI Manual of Practice. - B. Weld reinforcement in accordance with ANSI/AWS D1.4. - C. Locate reinforcing splices not indicated on drawings, at point of minimum stress.
+- A. Reinforcing Steel: ASTM A615, 60 ksi yield grade as indicated on the drawings; deformed billet steel bars, unfinished. - B. Welded Steel Wire Fabric: ASTM A815; in flat sheets or coiled rolls; unfinished.

+2.02 ACCESSORY MATERIALS

+- A. Tie Wire: Minimum 16 gage annealed type. - B. Chairs, Bolsters, Bar Supports, Spacers: Sized and shaped for strength and support of reinforcement during concrete placement conditions including load bearing pad on bottom to prevent vapor barrier puncture. - C. Special Chairs, Bolsters, Bar Supports, Spacers Adjacent to Weather Exposed Concrete Surfaces: Plastic coated steel type; size and shape as required.

+- A. Fabricate concrete reinforcing in accordance with CRSI Manual of Practice. - B. Weld reinforcement in accordance with ANSI/AWS D1.4. - C. Locate reinforcing splices not indicated on drawings, at point of minimum stress.